teremterem/serverless-url-shortener/README.md

 ### Research (and document)

-- Test driven development (what would be the scope of test coverage)
+- Test driven development (what would be the scope of test coverage?)
   - pytest?
 - Debugging
 - Serverless staging approach (with team work in mind)